 How is it already August?!
 Knowing that this is the last month of summer makes me sad because I can’t believe how fast it flew by.
 More importantly, I feel like there are so many things that I didn’t do yet this summer.

 Last month, I didn’t get around to going through my Powersheets like in previous months but I did set a couple of high level goals for myself that I did accomplish.
-They included:

 - Getting to the gym at work ten times – This is a new record for me AND it means that my next month’s fee will be 50% off.